Chapter 6 Chapter 5: Assessing Model Quality

 6.10 Extending Checks to the Memory Model

-When a cognitive model incorporates recursive memory or learning—where the agent’s internal state at time \(t\) fundamentally depends on its state at time \(t-1\)—the geometry of the posterior distribution becomes highly nonlinear.
-Hamiltonian Monte Carlo (HMC) engines can choke on these topologies if the priors are misspecified or if the parameters are weakly identified.
+When a model incorporates recursive memory — the agent’s internal state at time \(t\) depends on time \(t-1\) — the posterior geometry becomes nonlinear and HMC engines can struggle if the priors are misspecified or parameters are weakly identified.
+The checks below catch all of this.

 Before we can subject the Memory Model to our diagnostic battery, we must remind ourself of its mathematical architecture and build its isolated generative simulator in R. This simulator will serve as the invariant engine for our Prior Predictives, Parameter Recovery, and SBC.